plenoptic-org/plenoptic/docs/tutorials/introduction.md

 Again, the minimum eigendistortion looks fairly similar to before, but now our maximum eigendistortion looks quite different: it's a series of black and white stripes at defined location and orientation.
 This is a slightly subtle point: without gain control, the simple convolutional models we were investigating view changes everywhere in the image as equivalent and, therefore, a good strategy is to spread out the changes across the whole image.
 Now, however, gain control means that the model gives different outputs to the same frequency content depending on the local luminance; thus, it matters whether the distortion is placed in a dark or light portion of the image.

-This adaptivity matters not just within images, but across images: the `CenterSurround` and `Gaussian` models' eigendistortions look the same on different images, whereas `LuminanceGainControl`'s eigendistortions vary depending on the image content:
+This adaptivity matters not just within images, but across images: the {class}`~plenoptic.models.CenterSurround` and `Gaussian` <!-- skip-lint --> models' eigendistortions look the same on different images, whereas {class}`~plenoptic.models.LuminanceGainControl`'s eigendistortions vary depending on the image content:

 <div class='render-presenter'>